British cuisine: 21st century

 The popularity and growth of gastropubs has been such that, in 2011, The Good Food Guide suggested that there was no longer any need to distinguish traditional pubs from gastropubs in any meaningful way, and the term had become irrelevant.
 Gastropubs have attracted criticism, however, from those arguing that they have gentrified traditional pubs, causing them to lose their quaint character.

-In recent years, there has been a growing movement to revive traditional British bread-making.
-Chef Michel Roux Jr highlighted the decline of artisanal baking in Britain, and the need to return to traditional methods.
-Roux has emphasised the importance of making bread with simple, natural ingredients and the benefits of supporting local, independent bakeries.
-He hopes that public awareness and consumer choices will help preserve this aspect of Britain's culinary heritage.